How Undocumented Immigrant Parents Can Safeguard Their Children

 Plan for the Long Term.
 In situations where there is little chance that undocumented parents will regain the ability to re-enter the U.S. following deportation, an attorney can help parents create a third-party custody agreement with the child’s custodian caregiver that addresses physical custody, legal decision-making authority, and parental rights and responsibilities such as payment of financial support and visitation with the child.
 Parents seeking to retain their rights must use every means available to stay in contact with their children and continue to provide whatever support they can.

 New Jersey also has an option known as Kinship Legal Guardianship (KLG) that provides for the transfer of most parental rights to a kinship caregiver, while still allowing parents to retain some critical rights, such as the right to visitation.
 Parents can petition to reverse a KLG if circumstances change, but in most cases the placement remains effective until the child turns eighteen.

 Undocumented immigrants with United States citizen children may face wrenching decisions if they are forced to leave the country.
 Careful advance planning and legal advice can help ensure that parents achieve the best possible outcome in an extremely challenging situation.
 Getting the help and assistance of an attorney who is highly skilled in immigration and international child custody issues is strongly recommended.

 Are you an immigrant parent with questions about how to protect your children’s future?
 We can help you set up a Power of Attorney, establish a Kinship Legal Guardian, prepare custody arrangements, and more.
-For a completely confidential and free consultation with an experienced family law attorney, please contact us today to schedule a time to come in at your convenience.
+For a completely confidential consultation with an experienced family law attorney, please contact us today to schedule a time to come in at your convenience.
 (Spanish-English bilingual attorneys available.)
 During this uncertain time, we encourage you to get the legal guidance you need.
 We are here for you.